chungimungi/GraphMath/README.md

 ## Features

 - Utilizes the NuminaMath-CoT dataset for training and testing
-- Implements a Graph Autoencoder (GAE) with GCN and GAT layers
 - Converts textual math problems into graph representations
 - Predicts solution length using a combination of graph encoding and regression